ravendb/bootcamp/src/unit2/lesson6/README.md

 ```

 OMG!
 Yes, that is it!
 We can define functions when coding with RQL.
 These
-functions are pure Javascript (You shouldn't have doubts about the0 Javascript power)
+functions are pure JavaScript (You shouldn't have doubts about the JavaScript power)

 ## Great job!
 Onto Lesson 7!

 Want to learn more about this functionality, I recommend you to read to read our article that covers
-the projection functionality which can be found [here](https://ravendb.net/docs/article-page/4.0/csharp/client-api/session/querying/how-to-project-query-results).
+the projection functionality which can be found [here]( https://ravendb.net/docs/article-page/4.0/csharp/indexes/querying/projections).

 **Let's move onto [Lesson 7](../lesson7/README.md).**